Phu1237/vscode-livereload/README.md

 ## Note

-- The LiveReload extension only works with default port `35729`.
+- The Live Reload extension only works with default port `35729`.

 ## License